AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 Examples:
 * Assuming "v" (Vegan) and "np" (No Pork) shortcuts are set:
-    - `filter Vegan No-Pork` — Displays all customers with tags that start with “Vegan” or “No Pork” (e.g., “VeganPlus,” which starts with “Vegan”).
+    - `filter Vegan No-Pork` — Displays all customers with tags that start with “Vegan” or “No Pork” (e.g., including “VeganPlus,” which starts with “Vegan”).
-    - `filter v np` — Uses shortcuts to display customers with tags that start with “Vegan” or “No Pork,” or any other tags beginning with those shortcuts, “v” and “np” (e.g., “Vegetarian,” which starts with “v”).
+    - `filter v np` — Uses shortcuts to display customers with tags that start with “Vegan” or “No Pork,” or any other tags beginning with those keywords, “v” and “np” (e.g., “Vegetarian,” which starts with “v”).

 <div style="text-align: center;">
     <img src="images/filter.png" alt="filter" width="350"/>